madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/User/authenticate

-**Description:** Authenticates a user with their email and password.
+**Description:** Authenticates a user with the given email and password, returning the user if successful.

 **Requirements:**
-- there exists a user with the given email whose password_hash matches password and whose status is ACTIVE
+- there exists a user with the given email whose password\_hash matches password and whose status is ACTIVE

 **Effects:**
 - returns that user